 There was also a maroon version and seen only very rarely, a fluorescent orange version, (also described by Astons Auction house as ‘fluorescent pink’) which was for USA export only and relatively few were manufactured.

 And finally the very rare gold version.
 A New Zealand collector has a gold 108 which curiously has gold screws.
 This is possibly a promotional model or specially produced as a gift for managers.

-Dr Force’s Dinky book mentions this model as does The Great Book of Dinky Toys and the former has a picture of a dark gold/brown chromed version.
+Dr Force’s Dinky book mentions this model as does The Great Book of Dinky Toys and the former has a picture of a dark gold/bronze chromed version.

 There were two types of wheel used both of which were used on other models, mostly sports cars.